parity-js/shell/README.md

-# Parity Wallet
+# Parity UI

-The Electron app of Parity Wallet user interface.
+The Electron app for Parity UI.

 ## Development